NLeSC-slides/2023-06-19-ds-cr/documentation/00_title.md

 + Think of projects of which you like the documentation.
 What do you like about them?
 + Think of projects for which you don't like the documentation.
 What don't you like about them?
 Are you missing anything?

-> NB: You can choose a mature library with lots of users for this exercise, but try to also think of less mature projects you had to collaborate on, or papers you had to reproduce.
+<quotation>NB: You can choose a mature library with lots of users for this exercise, but try to also think of less mature projects you had to collaborate on, or papers you had to reproduce.</quotation>

 ---